-The total cost for the full 18-month degree program based on current estimates for Academic Year 2017–18 rates is $75,280.
+Students will complete 12 CU total throughout the program.
+The total cost for the full 18-month degree program based on current estimates for Academic Year 2017–18 rates is $70,575.
 Please keep in mind that rates are subject to change.

 Students register for courses online through Penn InTouch (PennKey login required).
 The Office of Student Registration & Financial Services sends electronic bursar bills to students within 4–6 weeks after course registration has been processed.
 Bills are delivered electronically on a monthly schedule, and you will be notified about them via email.
 You can pay your bill electronically, by mail, in person, or via wire transfer.
 Billing questions can be addressed to Student Financial Services at 215-898-1988.

 Email is the primary mechanism for sending official communications, including billing notifications, to Penn students.
 Please be sure that your email address is up-to-date in the Penn Directory (see Update Directory Listings).

 Students may consider seeking funding support from their employers, through professional development benefits.

 Various types of loans, both federal and private, may be available to Master of Health Care Innovation students who are U.S. citizens.
 MHCI students who are U.S. citizens or permanent residents enrolled at least half-time may be eligible for the Federal Direct Loan program during most semesters: